 Your retirement effective date is the first day of the month following the month in which you satisfy the eligibility requirements and you terminate employment in Michigan public schools.

 You cannot work for a participating Michigan public school or college, even as a volunteer, in the month of your retirement effective date.
 Additionally, if you anticipate working for the state of Michigan in the month of your retirement effective date, other restrictions could apply.
 Contact ORS for details before completing your retirement application.

-You must have a bona fide termination of employment before establishing your retirement effective date.
+You must have a bona fide termination of employment before your retirement effective date.
 A bona fide termination is a complete severing of your employee/employer relationship, and you cannot have a promise of reemployment or a contract for future employment in place prior to your termination of employment.

 Of course, you must submit your retirement application forms and any required documentation before we can make an eligibility determination.
 At that time, we will also review your eligibility for an insurance premium subsidy (see Premium Subsidies for more information).

 Note: You'll be able to enroll in the plan's health, dental, prescription drug, and vision insurance as of your retirement effective date.
 However, if you purchase service credit July 1, 2008, or later, the date you will be eligible for an insurance premium subsidy could be later.
 See Your Insurance Benefits, for details.

 Act 88 - Reciprocal Retirement Act of 1961 helps public servants who have worked either full- or part-time for more than one Michigan governmental unit, but perhaps fall short of pension eligibility with any or all of them.
 Combining years of service from multiple employers can help you qualify for a pension, but the other service won't count in the calculation of your pension amount.
 Act 88 can't be used to qualify someone for survivor or disability benefits— It can only be used for a regular retirement pension.

 For more information, visit Service Credit-Earnings & Purchasing.